hassio-addons/addon-influxdb/README.md

 1. Install the "InfluxDB" add-on.
 1. Start the "InfluxDB" add-on.
 1. Check the logs of the "InfluxDB" to see if everything went well.
-1. You can log into the web interface using your Home Assistant credentials.
+1. Click the "OPEN WEB UI" button!

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.